Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/NOTES-content.md

 11. Arguing about moderator's decisions.
 12. Anything that makes using the chat hard or annoying for other players.
 13. Scamming players to get their plutonium, passwords or personal information.

+Mindset: growth, hard work trump fixed pick what is good, all feedback is good feedback